libktx/ktx/README.md

 Replace `$module` with the name of the selected **KTX** library.

-For example, including `ktx-app` module would require the following changes in your `build.gradle` file:
+For example, including the [app](app) module with the `ktx-app` identifier would require the following changes in your `build.gradle` file:

 ```Groovy
 ext {